jreinhardt/CADinet/README.md

     PIWIK_URL = "the url of your piwik instance without leading http(s)://" PIWIK_ID = "the site id of the thingcollector assigned in your piwik"

+If you want to disable the possibility to register new users, add

+    ENABLE_REGISTRATION = False

 Test the app
 ------------